 - 2.10.1 The nearest 'Car Club Only' bay provided by Zipcar is located on Tooley Street, within a 280m walking distance (3-4 minute walk) to the north-east of the site.
 The bay provides access to two vehicles.
-The vehicles available at this location are a Ford Zipcar Logo Focus .
+The vehicles available at this location are a Ford Zipcar Logo Focus and a Hyundai Zipcar Logo i30.
 A second 'Car Club Only' bay operated by Zipcar is located on Weston Street within a 400m walking distance (4-5 minute) to the south-east of the site. - 2.10.2 Zipcar offer special business accounts to commercial users.